postsharp/Metalama.Documentation/content/conceptual/architecture/extending.md

 2. Add fields for all predicate parameters, and initialize these fields from the constructor.

     > [!NOTE]
     > Predicate objects are serialized.
 Therefore, all fields must be serializable.
 Notably, objects of <xref:Metalama.Framework.Code.IDeclaration> type are not serializable.
 To serialize a declaration, call the <xref:Metalama.Framework.Code.IDeclaration.ToRef*> method and store the returned <xref:Metalama.Framework.Code.IRef`1>.
+For details, see <xref:aspect-serialization>.

 3. Implement the <xref:Metalama.Extensions.Architecture.Predicates.ReferencePredicate.IsMatch*> method.
 This method receives a <xref:Metalama.Framework.Validation.ReferenceValidationContext>.
 It must return `true` if the predicate matches the given context (i.e., the code reference); otherwise `false`.
 4. Create an extension method for the <xref:Metalama.Extensions.Architecture.Predicates.ReferencePredicateBuilder> type and return a new instance of your predicate class.